AWegnerGitHub/awegnergithub.github.io-content/2023_04_14_generative_motion_graphics.md

 playing around with various colors and values to make the composition unique, and the emission bug I mentioned above.
 I was looking for a short course that focused on a single "thing" and was pleased with how this turned out.

-There are few things that I didn't like were the assumption that the students had experience.
+There are few things that I didn't like.
+The biggest was the assumption that the students had experience.
 Normally this wouldn't be a problem, but the instructor does reference "previous courses" a handful of times but they only have this course on Udemy at the time of publishing this post.
 Another negative was the instructor's push of a paid for Unreal Plugin.
 This was for electronic wires, versus the curvy ones from the image above.
 The electronic wires allow for a more compact blue print - which I can see being valuable in a very large